SumoLogic/sumologic-documentation/docs/manage/manage-subscription/cloud-flex-credits-accounts.md

 ### Usage Details by Category

 * **Usage Details.** Shows graphs that represent detail usage of Sumo Credits by ingest, storage, or any type of data service utilized from the start of the contract period.
 * **Usage Categories**.
-Table displaying the credits used, % of credits used, usgae % change, and units by usage categories ingest type and promotional credits usage.
+Table displaying the credits used, % of credits used, usage % change, units by usage categories ingest type, and promotional credits usage.
 * **Usage % Change**.
 Indicates the difference in credit usage for a selected usage category over time.
 For example, if you choose the date from Jan 1 to Jan 7, it will show the usage difference between Dec 25 to Dec 31 and Jan 1 to Jan 7 for each usage category.

 ### Promotional Credits